Buffalo Trace Bourbon: Sophisticated Sipper, Cocktail Diverse

 Pineapple Wedge & Cherry Garnish

 Combine all liquids in a cocktail shaker with ice.
 Shake to blend and chill.
-Strain into a highball glass over fresh ice.
+Strain into two highball glasses over fresh ice.

 Because sometimes we want our bourbon cocktails and stay lower calorie – so men will watch our girlish figures and we won’t have to…